Psychology Schools in Nevada

 The following guide to psychology schools in Nevada, which includes profiles of undergraduate and graduate psychology programs, provides essential information to help you identify the best psychology program for your academic and career goals.
 Nevada’s colleges and universities allow students to earn a general psychology degree or to specialize in a variety of areas, including behavior analysis and clinical psychology.
 Students who are unable to pursue a traditional psychology degree may consider an online psychology program.
 Many universities also offer undergraduate and graduate online psychology degree programs.

-- There are 6 colleges and universities with psychology degree programs in Nevada.
+- There are 6 not-for-profit colleges and universities with psychology degree programs in Nevada.1

-- 2 schools provide a master’s or advanced degree in psychology.
+- 2 schools offer a master’s or advanced degree in psychology.1

-- Highest transfer-out rate*: College of Southern Nevada 16%1
+- Highest transfer-out rate*: Sierra Nevada College 35%.1

 Continue reading to learn more about several of the popular undergraduate and graduate psychology programs offered at Nevada’s colleges and universities.